 (#11be)MLO BIGTK is the BIGTK for the AP affiliated with the AP MLD for the link specified by the value in the LinkID field.

+MLO CIGTK is the CIGTK for the AP affiliated with the AP MLD for the link specified by the value in the LinkID field.

 (#11be)MLO Link is the MAC address, RSNE, and RSNEX, if advertised, for the STA affiliated with the MLD specified by the value in the LinkID field.